 For resort skiing, we look for pants that are reliably weatherproof, tough, and warm enough to keep us cozy while sitting on cold lifts.
 The Patagonia Insulated Powder Bowl Pants tick all of these boxes with a quality Gore-Tex construction and a healthy dose of synthetic fill.
 The overall design isn’t a great match for backcountry use, but paired with my Patagonia Snowbelle Jacket, the pants were comfortable all season long.
 Below we break down the Insulated Powder Bowl Pants’ weather protection, warmth, breathability, key features, fit and sizing, and more.
-To see how they stack up, see our article on the best ski pants.
+To see how they stack up, see our articles on the best ski pants, women's ski pants, and snowboard pants.

 Unlike a ski jacket, which I expect to feel warm and cozy, my highest praise for ski pants is when they go unnoticed—and the Patagonia Insulated Powder Bowl fit that bill nicely.
 In short, my legs have stayed dry and warm without ever feeling clammy, and I’ve barely noticed the pants regardless of the temperature or weather.
 For waterproofing, the pants use 2-layer Gore-Tex, which is less premium and breathable than a 3-layer construction, but it nevertheless has been effective at sealing out the elements.
 All told, I have no doubt that the pants will continue to withstand any conditions I encounter at the resort.